Skip to main content

 Awake’s book is available through his preferred bookseller here.
 Signed copies are also available.

-This event is free, however we hope that you will consider making a contribution.
-Any and all donations to this event will go towards a BIPOC scholarship to attend upcoming Furniture Society events.
+This event is free, however we hope you will consider making a contribution.
+All donations made to this event will go to support a BIPOC scholarship to attend future Furniture Society events.